chaoss/wg-evolution/metrics/New_Contributors_Change_Requests.md

-# New Contributors of Code Reviews
+# New Contributors of Change Requests

-Question: What is the number of persons contributing with reviews of code for the first time?
+Question: What is the number of persons contributing with change requests of code for the first time?

 ## Description
 A description of what the metric is and what it captures.